magnofilipe/go8-replication-tool/README.md

 This repository contains the full source code and detailed instructions needed to reproduce the results presented in our paper.

-The dataset used in our experiments [1] is available here: <dataset-link>, and a permanent archive of code is hosted on Zenodo: <zenodo-link>.
+The PIPr dataset used in our experiments and a permanent archive of code is hosted on Zenodo: TO-DO.

 ## Directory Structure (Source Code)